 Saltwater Carolina Rig

 Some people refer to the Sabiki as a "mackerel rig" since it is so effective for them.
-This is a multi-hook setup with hooks coming off the main line at different depths.
-Some anglers like to tie small, simple flies on these setups, but you can use live or cut bait too.
+This setup is a multi-hook with hooks coming off the main line at different depths.
+Some anglers like to tie small, simple flies on these setups, but you can also use live or cut bait.

 This rig goes by many different names and has just as many variations.
 But the most basic bottom fishing rigs are two hooks tied above a sinker.
-This setup keeps your bait just off the bottom in prime position for a hook up.
-This is a preferred method of surf or pier fishermen, but it is also done from boats.
+This setup keeps your bait off the bottom in prime position for a hookup.
+Surf and pier fishermen prefer this method, but boat fishermen also deploy it.